 During pregnancy, expecting mothers tend to spend so much time preparing for the baby.
 But they forget to think about themselves, the recovery after birth, and the transition of becoming new parents.
 There is a fourth trimester that many women don’t know about called the “postpartum period.”
 This fourth trimester is the first three months after giving birth.
-During that time, there is a lot of healing, learning, and many sleepless nights.
+During this time, there is a lot of healing, learning, and many sleepless nights.
 It can be difficult to adjust during this period if you don’t know what to expect or have the postpartum essentials you need.

 Postpartum Essentials for Mom